 Funding for research is a high priority for Hemophilia of Georgia.

-Since 2012, Hemophilia of Georgia has funded clinical trial research at two institutions: St. Jude Children's Research Hospital in Memphis, Tennessee and the Aflac Cancer and Blood Disorders Center at Emory University, Atlanta.
-Our contribution of almost $6 million is for clinical trials to cure hemophilia.
-The Hemophilia of Georgia funding enables this research to progress more quickly.
-Additional information about this research is available in this Horizons in Hemophilia newsletter article.
+Since 2012, Hemophilia of Georgia has funded gene therapy research at two institutions: St. Jude Children's Research Hospital in Memphis, Tennessee and the Aflac Cancer and Blood Disorders Center at Emory University, Atlanta.
+Our contributions of over $8 million are to develop a cure for hemophilia (factor VIII, factor IX, and factor VII deficiencies).

 Since 2003, Hemophilia of Georgia has funded physician researchers to conduct translational research on bleeding disorders and their complications.
 Each grant is for $75,000 a year, renewable for up to five years, with an additional $7,500 per year for indirect costs.
 The grant requires an 80% time commitment to bleeding disorder-related research.